Outland (film): Development

 The film was developed at Universal by Hyams and producer Richard Roth.
-Universal turned it down then Roth, who had a development deal at 20th Century Fox under Alan Ladd Jr, took the project to Ladd's new company, The Ladd Company.
+Universal turned it down, then Roth, who had a development deal at 20th Century Fox under Alan Ladd Jr, took the project to Ladd's new company, The Ladd Company.

 Outland was filmed at Pinewood Studios, Iver Heath, Buckinghamshire, UK, with an initial budget of $12 million.

 The film's working title was "Io" after the setting of the film.
-This was later changed because many people read it as the number 10, or "Lo" ("low").
+This was later changed, because many people read it as the number 10, or "Lo" ("low").
 Principal photography took place starting with the miniature models in May 1980 and with the actors beginning in June 1980.
 Post-production for the film was completed in February 1981.

 Outland was pioneering as the first motion picture to use Introvision, a variation on front projection that allows foreground, mid-ground and background elements to be combined in the camera, as opposed to using optical processes such as bluescreen matting.
 This enabled characters to convincingly walk around miniature sets of the mining colony.

+Though he received sole credit as cinematographer, Stephen Goldblatt has said in interviews that he was only hired because of union requirements, as Hyams had always intended to do the job on his own and could use Goldblatt as a scapegoat if the Introvision photography went wrong.
+Though angered by the deception, Goldblatt realized quitting the film could have serious repercussions for his career, as he had only one feature film credit at the time, and stayed on, being put in charge of shots involving Introvision and miniature effects.
+He described working on the film as an important learning experience, but not a happy one.

 Soundtrack

 The music to Outland was composed and conducted by veteran composer Jerry Goldsmith, who had previously worked with writer/director Peter Hyams on the science fiction thriller Capricorn One (1978) and had recently provided the soundtrack to Alien, which had a style similar to that of Outland, reflecting isolation, remoteness and fear.
-The soundtrack to Outland has been released three times on disc: 19 November 1993 through GNP Crescendo (with his score to Capricorn One), June 2000 through Warner Music Group, and a two-disc extended edition released 15 June 2010 through Film Score Monthly.
-The expanded release also includes the John Williams music for the Ladd Company logo, the material composed by Morton Stevens for the fight between O'Niel and Ballard and the source cues for the rec room by Michael Boddicker.
+The soundtrack to Outland has been released three times on disc: 19 November 1993, through GNP Crescendo (with his score to Capricorn One), June 2000 through Warner Music Group, and a two-disc extended edition released 15 June 2010, through Film Score Monthly.
+The expanded release also includes the John Williams music for the Ladd Company logo, the material composed by Morton Stevens for the fight between O'Niel and Ballard and the source cues for the recreation room by Michael Boddicker.

-The distributed 35mm film prints have Dolby Stereo audio and the 70mm anamorphic blow-up film prints featured six-track Dolby stereo audio.
-All 70mm prints were encoded for a Megasound option, in which theaters needed to be outfitted with more speakers and sound equipment.
-Outland was one of four films released by Warner Bros. to officially make use of their Megasound movie theater sound system, in the early 1980s.
+The distributed 35 mm film prints have Dolby Stereo audio and the 70 mm anamorphic blow-up film prints featured six-track Dolby stereo audio.
+All 70 mm prints were encoded for a Megasound option, in which theaters needed to be outfitted with more speakers and sound equipment.
+Outland was one of four films released by Warner Bros.
+Pictures to officially make use of their Megasound movie theater sound system in the early 1980s.